How to Update iOS/iPadOS System Software on iPhone & iPad

 There you go.
 You’ve learned how to use iTunes to update the software on your iOS device.

-How to Update System Software on iPhone & iPad with Finder
+How to Update iOS/iPadOS System Software on iPhone & iPad with Finder on Mac

 If you use a Mac, you won’t be using iTunes to update your iOS device unless you’re on an older version of macOS.
 This is because Apple split the iTunes media library into multiple apps with the macOS Catalina update.
 From now on, you’ll be relying on the macOS Finder to sync content or update your iPhone or iPad.